Why travel to Berlin?

 At Eu9.90 including the cable car ride, this was fabulous value for an afternoons entertainment.

-Teufelsberg (“Devils mountain), in the middle of the Grunewald forest was previously the site of a Nazi training camp.
+Teufelsberg (“Devils mountain), hdden in the middle of the forest was previously the site of a Nazi training camp.

-After the war, all the debris from WWII bombing was piled into rubble mountains around the city and during the 1950’s the site became became the centre of the US Cold War operations.
+After WWII, all the bombing debris was piled into rubble mountains around the city.
+During the 1950’s the site became became the centre of the US Cold War operations.

 A number of attempts to redevelop the site in recent years have failed, however the Spystation remains an “unofficial” local tourist attraction.